Rule Change: Completed

 The rule starts on 1 February 2019 to give retailers time to make changes to their systems.

-The draft rule expands the rule change proposal to apply advance notice to all small retail energy consumers on market and standing offer contracts for both price increases and decreases.
+The final rule expands the rule change proposal to apply advance notice to all small retail energy consumers on market and standing offer contracts for both price increases and decreases.